IoT Penetration Testing

-The testing approach includes architecture review, passive asset inventory, active asset inventory, active network testing, programming review, main system hardening, thick client application testing, threat vectors, and attack simulation.
+The IoT security testing approach includes architecture review, passive asset inventory, active asset inventory, active network testing, programming review, main system hardening, thick client application testing, threat vectors, and attack simulation.

 During an embedded penetration test, NetSPI looks for security vulnerabilities at all stages of embedded development that may affect each layer of the device.
 You’ll also gain actionable remediation recommendations from our expert consultants to improve you overall embedded device security posture.

 NetSPI’s approach to identifying embedded system vulnerabilities is a multitiered penetration test across multiple disciplines, including firmware, tamper protection, hardware, reverse engineering, destructive testing, wireless configuration, principle of least privilege, thick client application pentesting, secure storage, and peripheral security.

 Explore common ATM security vulnerabilities and attack tactics.
 Plus, best practices for strengthening your ATM cybersecurity efforts.

 Better understand the IoT security risks for the remote workforce and learn how to prevent corporate network vulnerabilities.